-If a property you like is not in an auction, you can still place a bid on it.
-To do so, please visit sedo.com our host, open a free account and place your bid.
+If a property you like is not in an auction, you can still bid on it.
+Please visit sedo.com our host, open a free account, and place your bid.
 If your proposal is accepted, it will start an auction that runs for seven days.
 The winning submission will get the domain.
-More information is available at Sedo or a broker of your choice
+More information is available at Sedo or a broker of your choice.

-A reserve is a minimum price the seller wants, but the amount of the reserve is usually not known.
-If a seller sets the reserve at $1000, and you bid $500, then your offer might be accepted, but it would remain below reserve.
+A reserve is a minimum price the seller wants, but the reserve amount is usually unknown.
+If a seller sets the reserve at $1000, and you bid $500, your offer might be accepted, but it would remain below the reserve.
 It would take more bidding attempts of up to $1000 or more for it to sell.

-Once you have selected a domain and would like to buy it, you are only three easy steps away from owning it.
+Once you have selected a domain and would like to buy it, you are only three easy steps away.
 Contact a broker of your choice and:

 Make an offer.